sdlee94/Minesweeper-AI-Reinforcement-Learning/README.md

 ### What is a Deep Q-learning Network?

 First, let's define Q-learning.
-In Q-learning, actions are chosen based on the maximum quality-value ( **Q** ) for all possible actions in a given state ( **s** ).
-Q-values start at 0 (typically) and are updated as the agent plays the game and observes rewards for its initially random policy.
+Q-learning involves having a reference table of Q-values with all possible states as rows and all possible actions as columns.
+Actions are chosen based on the maximum quality-value ( **Q** ) for all possible actions in a given state ( **s** ).
+Q-values are initialized randomly (typically at 0) and are updated as the agent plays the game and observes rewards for its actions.
 Note that Q-values have no inherent meaning outside of the context of a specific Q-learning problem - they simply serve to compare the value of actions relative to each other.

 So how are Q-values updated?
-The core algorithm of a Q-learning problem is the **Bellman Equation**:
+The core algorithm of Q-learning is the Q-function, which is derived from the **Bellman Equation**:

 <p align='center'>